 LIN 1850 Introductory Symbolic Logic Cr.
 3

 The logic of propositions; the general logic of predicates and relations.
-Offered Every Term.
+Offered Yearly.

 Equivalent: PHI 2850

 Analysis of the structure and use of language, focusing on English, from the standpoint of current linguistic practice.
-Topics include: phonetics and sound structure, word structure, syntax, semantics, language origin and history, dialects, language learning and animal communication, and language in social interaction.
+Topics include: phonetics and sound structure, word structure, syntax, semantics, language origin and history, dialects, language learning, animal communication, and language in social interaction.
 Offered Yearly.